-In terms of 'Alternatives To', Stelco has considered the range of alternatives that are typically available for waste management as follows:
+In terms of 'Alternatives To', Stelco has considered the range of alternatives that are reasonably available to it as a private company as follows:

-- Alternative 1 Landfill Site Closure and Export of Waste for Disposal - Alternative 2 Landfill Site Expansion - Alternative 3 Establish New Landfill Site at a Different Stelco Property or a New Property - Alternative 4 Thermal Treatment - Alternative 5 Enhanced Waste Diversion - Alternative 6 Do-Nothing (In EAs, the Do-Nothing alternative is considered in the evaluation of 'Alternatives To' as a benchmark against which the potential environmental impacts and the advantages and disadvantages of the alternatives being considered can be measured and compared.)
+- Alternative 1 Landfill Site Closure and Export of Waste for Disposal - Alternative 2 Landfill Site Expansion - Alternative 3 Establish New Landfill Site at a Different Stelco Property or a New Property - Alternative 4 Alternative Waste Management Technologies - Alternative 5 Enhanced Waste Diversion - Alternative 6 Do-Nothing (In EAs, the Do-Nothing alternative is considered in the evaluation of 'Alternatives To' as a benchmark against which the potential environmental impacts and the advantages and disadvantages of the alternatives being considered can be measured and compared.)

-Through a feasibility assessment, Alternatives 3, 4 and 5 were removed from further consideration as they either do not solve the stated problem or are not in the control of Stelco to implement, thus leaving a screening comparison of Alternatives 1 and 2 with consideration of Alternative 6 to be completed.
-Details of the screening comparative evaluation of 'Alternatives To' including advantages and disadvantages are provided in Volume II, Supporting Document #2, and Sections 5.4 and 5.5 of the ToR.
-Of the 13 sub-components that were comparatively assessed, eight were ranked as equally preferred for Alternatives 1 and 2.
-These included components or subcomponents that are often considered to be most important such as geology and hydrogeology, air quality and noise.
-Of the five sub-components where there are differences in preference, Alternative 2 - landfill expansion, was more preferred for three of the sub-components while Alternative 1 - landfill closure and export waste, was more preferred for two of the sub-components.
+Through a preliminary screening process, Alternatives 3, 4 and 5 were removed leaving a comparison of Alternatives 1 and 2 with consideration of Alternative 6 to be completed.
+Details of the comparative evaluation of 'Alternatives To' including advantages and disadvantages are provided in Sections 5.4 and 5.5 of the ToR.
+Of the 14 sub-components that were comparatively assessed, eight were ranked as equally preferred for Alternatives 1 and 2.
+These included components or sub-components that are often considered to be most important such as geology and hydrogeology, air quality and noise.
+Of the six sub-components where there are differences in preference, Alternative 2 - landfill expansion, was more preferred for four of the sub-components while Alternative 1 - landfill closure and export waste, was more preferred for two of the sub-components.
 This is a relatively close assessment; however, Alternative 2 - landfill expansion was identified as the overall preferred 'Alternative To'.
-Landfill expansion will allow Stelco to retain control of secondary materials management from their steel making operations, as other alternative sites do not currently have an approved operating life/capacity that will be required to match the long term 25 year disposal requirements of Stelco.
+Landfill expansion will allow Stelco to retain control of secondary materials management from their steel making operations, as other alternative sites do not currently have an approved operating life/capacity that will be required to match the long term 15 to 25 year disposal requirements of Stelco.
 An expanded landfill owned and operated by Stelco can be designed and operated in compliance with provincial regulations.
 Despite having some potential negative impacts associated with landfill expansion, the Do Nothing alternative is expected to lead to potentially uncontrolled environmental impacts, have effects of environmental impacts that would take increased effort and time to mitigate compared to adopting one of the other alternatives, and Stelco would not fulfill one of its basic operational responsibilities as a corporation to manage disposal for or delegate responsibility to properly manage its secondary materials.